 However, we should not wait for a major event to initiate and implement transformations.

-Remote working, virtual meetings, online conferences – we’re already seeing a significant adoption of these trends due to movement restriction orders in various countries.
+Remote working, virtual meetings, and online conferences – we’re already seeing significant adoption of these trends due to movement restriction orders in various countries.

-But the utilization of digital technologies into your business shouldn’t stop there.
+But the utilization of digital technologies in your business shouldn’t stop there.

 To prepare for the future, companies need to find more digital solutions and strengthen them further to prepare for future disruptions to their daily operations and services.